Paris Under Curfew: Europe Reacts As Countries See Highest-Ever Coronavirus Numbers

 "I'm not talking about infantilizing people," Macron said, according to France24, "we're taking measures that are proportionate."

-Italy reported its largest one-day total of new cases Wednesday, with more than 7,300 cases – easily surpassing the terrible heights the country reached in March.
+Italy reported its largest one-day total of new cases Wednesday, with more than 7,300 – easily surpassing the terrible heights the country reached in March.
 The rise comes one day after Prime Minister Giuseppe Conte signed a decree putting new limits on gatherings, sports and school activities.
 Bars and restaurants are still allowed to operate until midnight, but only if they offer table service.

 In Spain, the regional government of Catalonia is ordering all bars and restaurants to close their on-premises operations, saying they can only sell to-go items for the next 15 days.
 Shopping areas, theaters and gyms will have to operate at reduced capacity.
 It's the only way to avert an even deeper shutdown, officials say.

-"We are facing difficult times; we must act today to avoid a lockdown in the coming weeks," Vice President Pere Aragonès said, adding that the region's health statistics "are very worrying."
+"We are facing difficult times; we must act today to avoid a lockdown in the coming weeks," Catalan Vice President Pere Aragonès said, adding that the region's health statistics "are very worrying."

-"It's the first time one of Spain's autonomous regions has taken such drastic measures to combat the pandemic since the state of emergency ended mid-June and control of the health care system went back to the regional governments," Lucia Benavides reports for NPR from Barcelona.
+"It's the first time one of Spain's autonomous regions has taken such drastic measures to combat the pandemic since the state of emergency ended mid-June and control of the health care system went back to the regional governments," Lucia Benavides reported for NPR from Barcelona.
 "Under Spain's new health ministry rules, all municipalities with more than 100,000 residents that meet certain criteria must be confined.
 None of Catalonia's cities fall under that category – but they're not far off, and Catalan leaders say they want to prevent another lockdown."

 The Czech Republic, hard hit by the new coronavirus wave, has closed schools as of Wednesday.
 Restaurants and bars are closed for everything except takeout orders – and they can only operate until 8 p.m., according to Radio Prague International.

-"With Europe's highest number of infections per capita, the Czech Republic is also canceling non-essential medical procedures to maximize hospital capacity," Esme Nicholson reports for NPR from Berlin.
+"With Europe's highest number of infections per capita, the Czech Republic is also canceling nonessential medical procedures to maximize hospital capacity," Esme Nicholson reported for NPR from Berlin.
 "The Czech Republic was quick to impose its first lockdown in March and was an early adopter of the face mask, measures which previously helped to flatten the curve."

-Making matters worse, the coronavirus has infected nearly 5,000 health care workers – and in that vital sector, the number of ill staff is doubling every 10 days, RPI says.
+Making matters worse, the coronavirus has infected nearly 5,000 health care workers – and in that vital sector, the number of ill staff is doubling every 10 days, Radio Prague International says.

 The Netherlands is enacting a partial lockdown because of a rise in new cases.
 The government declared on Tuesday, "The coronavirus has been given too much room to spread again."